Sunny-Qin-0314/Coborg-Platform/catkin_ws/vision_system_readme.md

 - Ubuntu: 18.04

 - ROS: Melodic

+- OpenCV: 3.4.6 (if using OpenCV 4+, follow this [link](https://github.com/leggedrobotics/darknet_ros/issues/290#issuecomment-762345858))

+- CUDA: 10.2

+- cuDNN: 7.6.x

+- numpy: 1.19.0

+- If use NVIDIA Jetson, JetPack 4.3 works fine (default: CUDA 10.0 + cuDNN 7.6), need to downgrade default OpenCV from 4.1.1 to 3.4.6 (compile OpenCV from source, using this [link](https://jkjung-avt.github.io/opencv-on-nano/))

 - YOLO: The official YOLO ROS wrapper GitHub repo [darknet_ros](https://github.com/leggedrobotics/darknet_ros) currently only supports YOLOv3 and below.
 If you are using YOLOv4, try this repo instead [yolo_v4](https://github.com/tom13133/darknet_ros/tree/yolov4)